Front Matter

 Custom Data

-You can also pass custom data from your markdown file and extract that from Greenwood's graph.json via fetch or our GraphQL server.
+You can also pass custom data from your markdown file and that will be made available to Greenwood's content as data or active frontmatter capabilities.

 Example